IlanBrof/web_project_4/README.md

-# Project 8: Around the US
+# Project 9: Around the US

 **Intro**

 This is a project about traveling across the US.
 We've made it so all the elements are displayed correctly on popular screen sizes.
-This is my Fourth Javascript enabled project.
+This is my Fifth Javascript enabled project, and the first to be connected to an external Server via API.

 **Technologies used to create the Project**